 You won’t be alone right now if you’re wondering how to survive working from home with your spouse.
 Working from home with others is never straightforward but perhaps more so when they’re your partner and children.
 Here are some tips for couples working from home.

 Designate a specific space in the house for yourself and your work

+Couples working from home together need to create their separate work spaces.
 Even if it’s only half a room, no one else should be allowed there but you.
 Yes.
 Not even your spouse.
+Practice some spousal distancing.